Bound by Corruption by BelovedStranger

 She was not the most beautiful woman he’d ever laid eyes upon, not even by ningen standards.
 And compared to a daemoness, calling her plain was a kindness.
 There was nothing remarkable about her appearance, nothing to set her apart.
 And yet, she was not displeasing to the eye.

-Her clothing revealed little of her form.
+He continued to stare, but her clothing revealed little of her form.
 Perhaps a hint of bosom and buttocks, but much was left to the imagination.

 A cruel smirk curled his beastly mouth.
 He would enjoy revealing every inch of her.
 Not just her body, but her very soul.
 In reality, she could be deformed beneath her garments and it would matter little.
 What he truly cared to bare was the darkness he knew lurked beneath that innocent façade she wore about her like a shroud.